Muscle Fiber Types and Strength Training

 However, compare Nastia Liukin to Michael Phelps to Lebron James and you find that their muscle compositions are very different.
-Each of these Olympians has found a way to build not just muscle, but also the right muscle on their journey to Gold.
-When looking to increase muscle mass it is important to make sure you are training the correct type of muscle fiber specific to your sport and event.
+Each of these Olympians has found a way to build not just muscle, but also the right muscles.
+When looking to increase muscle mass it is important to make sure athletes are training the correct type of muscle fiber specific to their sport and event.
 Specificity is key in strength training and vital for success.

-Muscle Fiber Types:
+Muscle Fiber Types

-Muscle Fiber types in Elite Athletes
+Muscle Fiber Types in Elite Athletes

-Training your Muscle Fibers
+Training Muscle Fibers

 Myoplasticity refers to the capacity of skeletal muscles to change.
 Training can increase muscle mass and alter muscle fiber composition depending on the specifics of an athlete’s training.
 Let’s look at how endurance and strength training each change muscles in different ways.